carpentries-incubator/gap-lesson/instructors.md

 shows the [Search the GAP web site](http://www.gap-system.org/search.html) page which allows some specific search requests.

+* Do not use paths with spaces

 1. Discussion of first challenge.

 2. Discussion of second challenge.

 ## [Functions in GAP](02-func.html)

-* Do not use paths with spaces

-* Point
+* Spend some time on the structure of the GAP function: keywords `function`, `local`, `return`, `end`, and other language constructions exposed there.

 1. Discussion of first challenge.